-In order for their progress to be deemed satisfactory, Teaching/Graduate Assistants (TA/GAs) must maintain a 3.2 grade point average, participate fully in all professional development activities, work with an advisor to develop a plan of study and adhere to it, pass the comprehensive exam in the second year, complete the empirical paper within a year of completion of coursework, defend a dissertation prospectus within one semester of completing these assignments, and resolve any grade of incomplete before the beginning of each semester.
+In order for their progress to be deemed satisfactory, Teaching/Graduate Assistants (TA/GAs) must maintain a 3.2 grade point average, participate fully in all professional development activities, work with an advisor to develop a plan of study and adhere to it, complete the empirical paper within a year of completion of coursework, defend a dissertation prospectus within one semester of completing these assignments, and resolve any grade of incomplete before the beginning of each semester.
 These conditions are stronger than the conditions all students must meet in order to avoid academic probation.